 I have some news that makes me both sad and happy.
 This summer my family and I are going to move far away to Portland, Oregon, where I was born and grew up.
 We are going partly because I want to live there again, partly because my spouse got a good job there, and partly because there are some ways that living in Appleton is hard and scary for a gay Black family.

 The part of living here that is about the Fellowship is wonderful.
 I am going to miss it—and YOU—very much.
 My kids are also really sad to leave.
 So many of you have been such kind friends to my kids.
 Thank you for being a place my family has been safe and had fun.
 Thank you for opening the Wonder Box, coming to RE, eating cookies in the Fellowship Hall, and waving at us on Zoom.

 I’ll keep being one of your ministers virtually for a long time yet, but in the fall I will say goodbye.
 After that, my family and I will not be at services, RE, or other Fellowship events.
 When that time gets closer, I want to tell you how much I’ve loved knowing you—sometimes since you were itty bitty babies who laughed when I got to bless you during child dedication ceremonies—and how proud I am to be Unitarian Universalist with you!

 But that can come later.
 For now, please just know that I love being your minister.

 See you soon!

-Our beloved minister, Rev. Leah Ongiri, will be returning to her hometown of Portland with her family this summer.
-She will work remotely through the fall of 2021, when Ali Peters will then work as our Assistant Minister through the ministerial transition.
+Our beloved minister, Rev. Leah Ongiri, returned to her hometown of Portland with her family this past summer.
+She worked remotely through the fall of 2021, and Ali Peters is working as our Assistant Minister through the ministerial transition.